Effective October 1, 2013:

 If chosen to serve, jurors are summoned approximately five weeks in advance of the report date.
-If a juror is scheduled to report on either Monday, Tuesday, or Wednesday, the term of service will usually be Monday, Tuesday, or Wednesday, only or if selected as a juror, the completion of one trial.
+If a juror is scheduled to report on either Monday or Tuesday the term of service will usually be Monday or Tuesday only or if selected as a juror, the completion of one trial.
 Summonses are mailed by the Jury Services Department.
-On the reverse side of the summons is a juror information sheet that gives jurors instructive information about reporting, compensation, free parking, attire, ADA (Americans with Disabilities Act), and faxing.
-Also included is an excusal form with instructions for its use.
-All juror excusal requests are reviewed.
-Jurors are notified only if their request was denied.
+Included with the summonses is an information sheet with a map of the downtown area on the reverse side.
+The information sheet includes instructive information about reporting, jury term, free parking, compensation, attire, and ADA (Americans with Disabilities Act).

 Jurors report to the George E. Edgecomb Courthouse and check in on the second floor.
 They are seated in the Central Jury Room auditorium, room 201.
-After reporting, the prospective jurors are given a handout with general information and shown an orientation video.
+After reporting, an orientation video is shown.
 Following qualification, jurors are sent to court for jury selection.
 If not chosen, the jurors return to the auditorium to possibly be sent out to another courtroom.
 Jurors should allow the entire day for jury service.
 However, if selected, jurors may serve the entire week or the completion of the trial.

 Attendance and payroll records are maintained on behalf of the jurors as well as other statistics that are reported to the Office of the State Courts Administrator.
 Letters of attendance are available upon request.